ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum execution time in seconds for runs of the job.
 This value is *optional*.
 The default value is <code>0</code>.
 </dd>
 <dt>`--memory`, `-m`</dt>
 <dd>The amount of memory that is set for runs of the job.
 Use `M` for megabytes or `G` for gigabytes.
-For valid values, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
+For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
 This value is *optional*.
 </dd>
 <dt>`--output`, `-o`</dt>
 <dd>Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is *optional*.